-For Iomab-B, we have established an actively managed end-to-end supply chain that encompasses isotope sourcing through drug administration at the point of care.
-Our end-to-end supply chain did not miss a patient dose in our international, 24-site SIERRA Phase 3 clinical trial including 40 additional patients that crossed over from the control arm to receive Iomab-B. We believe we have a thorough understanding and working knowledge of the intricacies required to manufacture and distribute radiotherapies.
-Through our clinical experience with Iomab-B and Actimab-A, we have developed a wealth of proprietary knowledge to enable coordination between Actinium and all key stakeholders including, but not limited to hematologists/oncologists, infusion center and in patient rooms, nuclear medicine and radiology, hot labs and radio-pharmacies, and radiation safety committees, among others.
+We have established an actively managed end-to-end supply chain that encompasses isotope sourcing through drug administration at the point of care and as a result of our approach we have reliably supplied drug to all patients enrolled in our clinical trials in the clinical trials we have conducted.
+We believe we have a thorough understanding and working knowledge of the intricacies required to manufacture and distribute radiotherapies.
+Through our clinical experience with, we have developed a wealth of proprietary knowledge to enable coordination between us and all key stakeholders including, but not limited to hematologists/oncologists, infusion center and in patient rooms, nuclear medicine and radiology, hot labs and radio-pharmacies, and radiation safety committees, among others.
 We have scaled up and have commercially viable manufacturing operations in place to support U.S. and international commercial sales.